frankischilling/kernelcraft/README.md

 ## Project Philosophy

 KernelCraft aims to create a basic Minecraft clone using C and OpenGL.
 The primary focus is on understanding the fundamentals of 3D graphics programming and game development.
 By building a simple voxel-based game, we explore concepts such as rendering, world generation, and user interaction.
 The project is designed to be a learning tool, emphasizing clean code, modular design, and efficient use of resources.
+In the future I plan on adding features and designs that are more similar to CubeWorld.

 ## Libraries Used